mk23/nurly/README.md

 ### nagios

-Nagios needs to have the Execution Broker Module configured and Broker Options set to allow Program State and Service Checks.
+Nagios needs to have the Event Broker Module configured and Broker Options set to allow Program State and Service Checks.
 Start by editing the main nagios config file (`/etc/nagios3/nagios.cfg`).
 The parameter to the module is the location of nurly's config file.

     # EVENT BROKER MODULE(S)
     # This directive is used to specify an event broker module that should